foundations-fall-2016/session2/README.md

 An example of [mobile first design](https://www.nytimes.com/interactive/2018/12/28/nyregion/nyc-property-tax-photos.html?fallback=0&recId=1GuXvkf8n9fJPZ4Orme791unw08&locked=0&geoContinent=NA&geoRegion=CA&recAlloc=story-desks&geoCountry=US&blockId=signature-journalism-vi&imp_id=986464160&action=click&module=editorsPicks&pgtype=Article&region=Footer).

-There is a finished version of this exercise [here](http://oit2.scps.nyu.edu/~devereld/session2/Sushi/).
+A finished version of this exercise is available [here](http://oit2.scps.nyu.edu/~devereld/session2/Sushi/).
+Be sure to test the Map link.

 "DOM" is an acronym for [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model).

-It is a cross-platform and language-independent application programming interface (API) that treats an HTML document as a tree structure wherein each node is an object representing a part of the document.
+The DOM is a cross-platform and language-independent application programming interface (API) that treats an HTML document as a tree structure wherein each node is an object representing a part of the document.

 <!-- ### Variable Assignment and Types